billie66/billie66.github.com/_posts/2012-3-2-how-to-encrypt-a-file-in-ubuntu.md

 layout: post
 ---

-## how to encrypt and decrypt a file

 I find three methods to encrypt/decrypt a single file.
 Those ways use different utilities respectively, which are vim, gpg and openssl.
 I prefer to use vim, because vim is really convenient.
 I will cover two of them.